primappratama/Noah-X/README.md

 ## nvrmd.

-Noah X is a dark minimalist-like theme with blue tones.
+nvrmd. is a dark minimalist-like theme with blue tones.

 ## Installation
 1. Open Extensions on the sidebar (Ctrl+Shift+X)